 The plan proposed openly promotes brain draining, for it motivates governments in poor countries to open their doors for doctors to leave, and eliminates the moral incentives of doctors to stay (because they may now think “Hey, the rich country paid for me to leave, I don’t owe anything to my country anymore”).
 All of the problems of the SQ stated above would simply increase in a world where these types of compensations exist.
 Since both teams agree that Brain Draining is an undesirable feature in present time, we should both reject the plan as an alternative for the future.

+The crux of opposition’s argument here is that our proposal ‘openly promotes brain draining for it motivates governments in poor countries to open their doors for doctors to leave’.
 Alert readers may notice that this is the opposite argument to the one made above.
 Then opposition asserted our proposal would have the affect that ‘the individuals freedom to leave the country could be harmed’ and, heaven forbid, this might incentivise governments to take measures to prevent the brain drain which could reduce their citizens’ freedom.

 Perhaps we can assist opposition in their confusion.
 Yes, our proposal would restrict the freedom of newly-graduated medical personnel to cut and run without compensating the home nation for the costs of their training.